ibm-cloud-docs/vpc/vpn-onprem-aws.md

 1. After the status for both connections shows **Active**, verify traffic between your subnets.

-## Connecting an IBM static-based VPN to an AWS peer
+## Connecting an IBM route-based VPN to an AWS peer
 {: #aws-config-static-route-based}

 Currently, a VPN for VPC static, route-based VPN does not support an AWS peer.